Town of Westwood

 Westwood was established in 1897.
 It is made up of a community of 14, 626 located 12 miles southwest of Boston.
 Westwood is situated at the junction of Route 95/128 and 93 and provides an excellent location for its residents with easy access to Boston, but with all the elements of a beautiful suburban community.
 Westwood also has two commuter rail lines and full MBTA bus service on Routes 1 and 1A (Washington Street).

 Westwood is home to over two hundred businesses in established commercial areas, each varied in character.
-Currently, Westwood is in the process of considering the University Station Project, a mixed use overlay project that would include a 2.3 million square foot retail, office and residential area, convienently located near the Westwood Station train, which is the sole regional stop for AMTRAK high-speed rail service from Boston to New York and Washington.
+Currently, Westwood is in the process of inspecting the construction of the University Station Project, a mixed use overlay project that includes a 2.3 million square foot retail, office and residential area, convienently located near the Westwood Station train, which is the sole regional stop for AMTRAK high-speed rail service from Boston to New York and Washington.
 The highway business district, Route 1, is comprised of larger retail and service establishments as well as corporate offices.
 The shopping areas of High Street and Islington's Washington Street provide retail services for residents that enhance the quality of life in town.
 Additionally, High Street houses the municipal buildings, the main public library, one of our fire stations and the police department.
 Residents and businesses are served by first-rate town services, with water from the Dedham Westwood Water District, sewer services from the Massachusetts Water Resource Authority, electricity from NSTAR and natural gas from Algonquin Gas.

 |Pictures by Douglas Hyde|